joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 This is frustrating, because it doesn't give one much of a sense of what she truly believes.
 However, as I alluded to above, this is also something of an opportunity.
 It demonstrates that Clinton is sensitive to political pressure and popular opinion around the issues.

 When you say it like that, it's also kind of par for the course.
-While you don't want a leader whose whole agenda is poll-driven, being responsive to public sentiment is a de-facto part of the job.
+While you don't want a leader whose whole agenda is poll-driven, being responsive to public sentiment is a de facto part of the job.

 My sense is that while she won't push the envelope for progress, she will go as far as she feels it's safe, and hold any ground that's gained.
 She's cautious.
 For instance, she was never a champion for marriage equality, but once there was some momentum there she was on board.
 Likewise, while she might be naturally inclined towards a hawkishly neoliberal outlook, she can be deterred by political reality.